 - Brokerage accounts (stocks, bonds, mutual funds, ETFs)

 - Retirement accounts in non-payout status (IRA, 401(k), 403(b), 457(b)); retirement-account treatment for both spouses varies by payout status.
-Community-spouse retirement-account treatment in particular is not uniformly enumerated in PA's LTC eligibility fact file; verify with the CAO and elder-law counsel before relying on any particular characterization
+Community-spouse retirement-account treatment in particular is not uniformly enumerated in PA's LTC eligibility rules; verify with the CAO and elder-law counsel before relying on any particular characterization

 - Real estate other than the primary residence (vacation homes, rental properties, raw land)